PI

 Postdoctoral Fellow, RIkagaku KENkyusho/Institute of Physical and Chemical Research (RIKEN), Japan

-1. Investigate molecular and cellular mechanisms that regulate autoreactive T cell fate during thymic development and in peripheral tissues.
+1. Mechanisms regulating autoreactive T cell development, selection, and tolerance during thymic development and in peripheral tissues.

-2. Define the role of autoreactive T cells in autoimmune diseases, with a focus on multiple sclerosis, type 1 diabetes, and autoimmune hepatitis.
+2. The role of autoreactive T cells in the pathogenesis of autoimmune diseases, including multiple sclerosis, type 1 diabetes, and autoimmune hepatitis.

-3. Elucidate how tolerized autoreactive T cells influence tumor immune evasion and evaluate their reprogramming potential for cancer immunotherapy.
+3. How tolerized autoreactive T cells contribute to tumor immune evasion and whether these cells can be reprogrammed for cancer immunotherapy.

-4. Translate findings from mouse models into human studies using tissue organoids, single-cell transcriptomics, and TCR sequencing to identify therapeutic targets.
+4. Translational studies bridging mouse models and human disease through the use of tissue organoids, single-cell transcriptomics, and TCR sequencing to identify clinically relevant therapeutic targets.

 Major Contributions